Day Fifteen on the Central Route of the Camino Portugués ~ Sé do Porto to Vairão (Vilarinho), 25.2 Km (15.66 Miles)

 Courtyard of the Albergue de Peregrinos do Mosteiro de Vairão on day fifteen on the Central Route of the Portuguese WayCourtyard of the Albergue de Peregrinos do Mosteiro de Vairão

 The albergue is enormous, on three floors total, with choices of various rooms, with a different number of beds in each.
-The rooms with six beds are now 10 Euros, those with four beds are a bit more, but we chose the double-bedded room on the top floor, with real sheets for very inexpensive for the two of us.
-The bathrooms are all shared but with a room like this and a great price who cared?
+The rooms with six beds are now 10 Euros, those with four beds are a bit more, but we chose the double-bedded room on the top floor, with real sheets for only 30 Euros for the two of us!
+The bathrooms are all shared but with a room like this and a great price who cares?

 Double-Bedded Room in the Monastery Albergue on day fifteen on the Central Route of the Portuguese WayDouble-Bedded Room in the Monastery Albergue